-Note 1: The final days of submittal periods are set based on the recruitment round.
-Please refer to page 24 "2.
+Note: The final days of submittal periods are set based on the recruitment round.
+Please refer to page 23 "2.
 Submitting Application Documents, (2) Submittal Periods"

-Note 2: When using e-Rad, an ID and password for research institution use is needed.
+Note: When using e-Rad, an ID and password for the research institution are necessary.